Skip to main content

 What is Markdown?

 Markdown is a lightweight markup language that lets you format plain text using simple symbols.
-It was created by John Gruber in 2004 with the goal of making text that is easy to read in its raw form and easy to convert into HTML for the web.
+It was created by John Gruber in 2004, with technical input from Aaron Swartz, with the goal of making text that is easy to read in its raw form and easy to convert into HTML for the web.

 Instead of clicking buttons in a toolbar to make text bold or create a heading, you type simple characters like ** for bold and # for headings.
 The result is a plain text file that any computer can open, but that can also be rendered as a beautifully formatted document.